Joshi-Nandini/dsss_homework_2/README.md

 - Randomly generates numbers and math problems for each question
 - Does addition, subtraction, and multiplication operations
 - Provides answers and a user's score at the end
-- Includes error for invalid user inputs
+- Shows error for invalid user inputs

 ## Getting Started